BitnetMoney/bitnet/readme.md

 ```
 nano .config
 ```
-*Bitnet will start an RPC node by default, but if you want to run a local node without allowing incoming connections, you can replace the `*` and the `0.0.0.0` settings inside the `.config` with `localhost`.*
+*Bitnet will start an RPC node by default, but if you want to run a local node without allowing incoming connections, you can replace the `*` and the `0.0.0.0` settings inside `.config` with `localhost`.*

 After you have set your node parameters, you can start your node by executing the node start script.
 Examples below:

 **On Windows Devices:**
 ```
 .\Bitnet